Yasma90/Gateways/README.md

-# Gateways Web API Project
+# Gateways Web API Project  && UI
+Gateways project ASP .Net 5 Web Api and ui with angular 13

 To get more details go the API documentation /swagger

 ## Development server

-Run `dotnet run` for a dev server.
-Navigate to `http://localhost:53388/`.
+Run `dotnet run --project Gateways.API` for a dev server.
+Navigate to `https://localhost:5001` or `https://localhost:5001`.
 The app will automatically reload if you change any of the source files.

 ## Build